 We had the opportunity to try out some trading on eToro with nearly a very high probability of profit if we played our cards right.
-There was a promotion for a 10% bonus on deposits up to $1,000 USD, plus a bonus $100 (AUD or USD?) in Bitcoin via a NuggetsNews/eToro promotion.
+There was a promotion for a 10% bonus on deposits up to $1,000 USD, plus a bonus $100 AUD in Bitcoin via a NuggetsNews/eToro promotion.
 The conditions were not exactly clear, but it seems you needed to trade and be up or down $10 USD.
-We have received the bonus deposit, but are still waiting on the Bitcoin.
+We have received the bonus deposit and confirm we have later on received the Bitcoin.

 To sign up, you might want to check if the Nuggets News promotion is still available for a good deal.
 Otherwise you could use our referral link for eToro and we both receive $100 if you make a deposit.